Bizana Pondo Chiefs F.C.

 Bizana Pondo Chiefs is a South African professional football club based in Mhlanga Location in Bizana, Eastern Cape, founded in 2015.

-They earned promotion to the National First Division after winning the 2019–20 SAFA Second Division, but finished bottom in the 2020–21 National First Division, and were relegated to the 2020–21 SAFA Second Division.
+The club earned promotion to the National First Division after winning the 2019–20 SAFA Second Division, becoming the first team from the small, rural town of Bizana to play in the second tier.
+Chiefs finished bottom of the 2020–21 National First Division, and were relegated to the 2020–21 SAFA Second Division.

-They are known as the lions of Skoomplas.